is an illustrated bi-monthly publication about science, engineering and technology. It has been published by

 Katie-Leigh Corder is the web managing editor for

 and started in January 2014.
 Previously, Katie-Leigh was a communications specialist contractor at the United States Environmental Protection Agency’s Office of Research and Development for two-and-a-half years where she created multimedia projects, wrote multiple journalistic and online content, maintained external and internal websites, and wrote multiple blogs and social media posts.
 Alongside the EPA, she volunteered at many nonprofits as their website and social media communications specialist including Citiwide Computer Training Center and Health 2.0 NC Triangle.
-Katie-Leigh graduated from the University of North Carolina at Chapel Hill with two bachelor’s degrees in journalism & mass communication, multimedia, and American history.
+Katie-Leigh graduated from the University of North Carolina at Chapel Hill with two BA degrees in journalism & mass communication (multimedia) and American history.
 She was a multimedia editorial intern at UNC’s General Alumni Association’s

 Carolina Alumni Review